 The Prophet (p.b.u.h) said, "Whoever takes a bath on Friday, purifies himself as much as he can, then uses his (hair) oil or perfumes himself with the scent of his house, then proceeds (for the Jumua prayer) and does not separate two persons sitting together (in the mosque), then prays as much as (Allah has) written for him and then remains silent while the Imam is delivering the Khutba, his sins in-between the present and the last Friday would be forgiven."

 There is no denying how ingrained Oudh and perfumery are in Middle Eastern culture and have stayed around for 3,000 years.
-The traditional use combined with religious encouragement is probably why the Oudh industry in the Middle East has always been growing.
+The traditional use combined with spiritual encouragement is probably why the Oudh industry in the Middle East has constantly been growing.

-Friday’s have a special place for each Muslim.
-Just as you hear people dressing up in their “Sunday’s best”, the same applies for Friday prayer.
+Fridays have a special place for each Muslim.
+Just as you hear people dressing up in their “Sunday’s best”, the same applies for Friday prayer in the Islamic world (Islamic Community).
 Whilst it is not compulsory to wear fragrances as part of worship, it is very strongly recommended to put on your best (including to perfume one’s self) before Friday prayers if one gets a chance.
 It is not uncommon to see bottles of Oudh, Amber or other types of perfumery either at the entrance or a special area at the front of the hall for anyone to use.

 For a Muslim, a mosque is referred to as “The house of God” where Angels come to attend and join in prayers.
 It makes perfect sense to perfume oneself in a good fragrance in the presence of God and the Angels.

-There is no guide to the type of perfumery that can be worn.
+There is no guide to Muslim perfume or the type of perfumery that Muslime should wear.
 The traditional favourites are Amber, Musk, Oudh, and a combination of each in oil form.
 Oudh stands out for its scent projection in all forms.
 Then there is the ‘Dry scenting’ process through a charcoal burner where one applies perfume through smoking themselves.

 To this day, charcoal incense by burning bakhour(scented wood)/Oudh is the favourite means for purifying both open and closed spaces.
 At a Muslim place of worship (Masjid), the scent penetrates deep into the carpet and can stay keep a place well scented for days.
 Bakhour is good, but if you really mean business in the Middle East, you’d burn a good quality Oudh for yourself and your guests.